-How do you grill a hamburger?
 How long should you grill the burger and what temperature indicates doneness?
 How hot should your grill be for hamburgers?
-For the beginner, grilling a hamburger can be intimidating, but it doesn’t have to be.
-Read on for simple burger grilling instructions.
-It’s easy when you follow the 5, 6, 7 Grilling Method!
+For the beginner, grilling a hamburger can be intimidating, but it doesn’t have to be!
+Become a grill master when you learn how to grill perfect hamburgers every time using the 5-6-7 Grilled Burger Method.

 We understand that not everyone has grilled a hamburger before and simple instructions are what you need.
 No fancy recipes or additions here.
 Here you will find the simple how-to’s of grilling a hamburger on your barbecue grill.
 Whether you want a medium-well, medium, or medium-rare hamburger, there’s a simple solution to help you grill a hamburger.